On behalf of Hastings Law Firm P.C. posted in Houston Law Firm for Gallbladder Surgery on Wednesday, October 21, 2015.

 According to the complaint, the injury caused acute paralysis in the plaintiff.
 The defendants are accused of negligence that resulted in her permanent disability.
 She claims to be unable to live life as a normal person and also states that she can no longer earn an income.
 Furthermore, continued medical treatment is required, resulting in high medical expenses.

 The plaintiff requested the trial to be heard by a jury, and she is seeking recovery of legal costs and in excess of $50,000 to cover damages.
 Victims who have suffered a spinal cord injury or other injuries due to medical negligence are entitled to file medical malpractice claims in Texas civil court.
+Our Houston medical malpractice attorneys are here to help.
 However, navigating such claims may be tricky, and the services of an experienced medical malpractice attorney may be beneficial.

 Source: cookcountyrecord.com, “Patient sues doctors, affiliated healthcare facilities, alleging malpractice”, Robert Hadley, Oct.
 13, 2015